streamlit/streamlit/docs/advanced_concepts.md

 ## Animate elements

-If you put together all the tools you learned about above you can create compelling animations using Streamlit.
-Just replace elements in the app or update their data every so often.
-For example:
+Let's combine some of the things you've learned to create compelling animations in your app.

 ```python
 progress_bar = st.progress(0)